alhassy/CoqCheatSheet/README.md

     Notation "~ x" := (not x) : type_scope.

+-   A common proof technique is to ‘unfold’ a definition into familiar operators, work with that, then ‘fold’ up the result using a definition.

-Tactics `unfold defnName` and `fold defnName` will interchange them.
+-   Tactics `unfold defnName` and `fold defnName` will interchange them.

+-   In Coq, we use the tactic `unfold f` to rewrite the goal using the definition of `f`, then use `fold f`, if need be.
-`Notation` creates an operator and defines it as an alternate notation for an expression.
+-   `Notation` creates an operator and defines it as an alternate notation for an expression.

-( Use `intros` when working with negations since they are implications! )
+-   ( Use `intros` when working with negations since they are implications! )

     (* If this is a recursive function, use `Fixpoint` in-place of `Definition`.*)
     Definition my_function (a0 : A0) ⋯ (a99 : A99) : B :=